-We are seeking funds to allow a working group to develop a community engagement network within CDEM Groups.
-Many CDEM Groups undertake community engagement work, and often do so in isolation and with varying results.
-While communities vary throughout the country, there are many similarities between our communities which are often overlooked.
+We are seeking funds to allow the working group to further develop this network and to ensure it is sustainable into the future.
 By working collaboratively, CDEM Groups will be able to increase their understanding of best practice, be exposed to new models, share the latest national and international research, discover new engagement tools and develop an understanding of how our local and national identity can be affected by emergencies and how that may affect recovery.

-This fund will allow for a meeting of the core working group and two national workshops for those working in community engagement in CDEM.
+This fund will allow for steering group and national working group meetings.
 Not only will this lead to inter regional support and understanding, it will also allow a forum for subject matter experts to brought in to ensure those in sector are using the latest engagement tools available.